 We face design issues when we start working on API, poorly designed API may be the cause of security issues and unsafe code.
 A robust and strong design is a key factor for API success.
 You should know these 4 Basic Rest API Design Guidelines.

-Let’s discuss on basic API design guidelines for creating restful API.
+Let’s discuss basic API design guidelines for creating a restful API-

 1. Naming convention